 Most Austin College students graduate in four years.
 Students who enroll as freshmen and stay at Austin College have a four-year graduation rate of 96 percent, and our graduates are sought after by leading institutions and employers around the globe.
 “From day one, we want our students to succeed and our aim is to provide the guidance and resources to allow them to meet their goals.” – Austin College President Dr. Marjorie Hass

-Austin College graduates applying to medical schools and other health science programs during the past decade have enjoyed an 80 percent acceptance rate of 80 percent.
+Austin College graduates applying to medical schools and other health science programs during the past decade have enjoyed an 80 percent acceptance rate.
 Law school applicants are equally successful.
 Faculty advisors for students interested in careers in health sciences, law, engineering, and theology help students navigate their journeys to success, offering guidance through all steps of the process.
 A survey of five years of recent graduates found that more than 90 percent are working or attending graduate or professional schools within the first year after graduation.
 An Austin College liberal arts education is an interdisciplinary platform to success for the future.

 During the past 10 years, more than 70 percent of graduating seniors have studied abroad while at Austin College, exploring countries all around the globe.
 Some students participate in semester-long study abroad programs.
 Many others take courses that include international study during the one-month January Term (Jan Term).
 Because students take only one course, faculty are able to enhance their courses with cultural immersion and on-site, hands-on learning in classes like “French Language and Culture,” “Peru, Ecuador, Galapagos: Explorations of the Natural World from Scientific and Cultural Perspectives,” and “Social Change in Post-Apartheid South Africa.”
 Studying World War II history while standing in the trenches on the battlefield takes on new meaning.